-- 1. Federal Financial Report(s).
-You must submit the Federal Financial Report (SF-425) annually. - 2.
-Performance Progress Report(s).
-You must submit a performance progress report annually. - 3.
-Final Reports.
+- 3. Final Reports.
 You must submit a final Federal Financial Report (SF-425) and a final performance report within 120 calendar days after the period of performance ends.
-The final performance report collects information relevant to program specific goals and progress on strategies; impact of the overall project; the degree to which you achieved the mission, goals, and strategies outlined in the approved application; your objectives and accomplishments; barriers encountered; and your overall experiences during the period of performance. - 4.
-Climate Smart Plan: You must submit a white paper with your final climate action, adaptation, or similar plan, including supporting documentation as needed, to NEH within 120 calendar days after the end of the period of performance. - 5.
-Gifts Certification -You must submit a Certification of Gifts/Pledges form to certify third-party non-federal gifts by July 31, 2024.
+The final performance report collects information relevant to progress on program-specific goals; impact of the overall project; the degree to which you achieved the mission, goals, and strategies outlined in the approved application; your objectives and accomplishments; barriers encountered; and your overall experiences during the period of performance. - 4.
+Climate Smart Plan: You must submit a white paper with your final climate action, adaptation, or similar plan, including supporting documentation as needed, to NEH within 120 calendar days after the end of the period of performance, prior or concurrent with the final performance report. - 5.
+Gifts Certification: You must submit a Certification of Gifts/Pledges form to certify third-party, non-federal gifts.
 You may certify gifts up to three times a year to release federal matching funds or to fulfill any portion of the matching requirement.
+See C2.
+Matching Requirements for relevant deadlines.
 See NEH Federal Matching Funds Guidelines for information on certifying gifts.